anjaduras/finalproject/README.md

 - 9th of June: added dark theme and from now on referring to the final.pdf

-- 16th of June: LOTS of progress today!
-Finally created the REACT multipage project and put all the basic needed data there. for now theres no stzles at all exept font and text align.
-I also created an additional css file for all of the pages.
-Ozama said it would be cool if there also was an about-me page so Im planning to do it later today.
-He also approved the idea and said its really cool!
-Im happy xp
+- 16th of June: Great news!
+Today marked significant progress in the development of my project.
+I successfully set up the project structure and included almost all the essential components and data needed for functionality.
+While the visual styling is currently minimal, with only basic font selection and text alignment, I plan to enhance the aesthetics in the upcoming stages.
+Rest assured, the project will soon be visually captivating and polished.
+In response to input from Ozama, I decided to incorporate an "About Me" page into the project.
+And in general, Ozama was thrilled with the idea and expressed full support for it!
+I'm really happy xp
+Exciting times lie ahead!